 How do we miss that today?

 The last book of the Bible is not primarily about the last days of planet Earth.
 It was for 1st century disciples facing 1st century persecution.
 And it is for our days on 21st century Earth.
-Exegesis of the book is for practical purposes – just as it was intended.
+Read the book for practical purposes – just as it was intended.

 The author was a pastor.
 And he pastored pastors.
 He writes for pastors of seven churches in their critical situations.
 He is also the last of the original 12 disciples, author the gospel of John in which he humbly calls himself “the beloved disciple.”
 John identifies himself as a brother and companion in the kingdom, patience endurance, and suffering.